Fusarium solani species complex: Physiology and biochemistry

+Bioassay-guided fractionation of a fungus Neocosmospora sp. resulted in the isolation of three new resorcylic acid lactones, 'neocosmosin A' (2), 'neocosmosin B' (3) and 'neocosmosin C' (4).
+As well as three known resorcylic acid lactones, 'monocillin IV' (1), 'monocillin II' (5) and radicicol (6) which were also isolated and identified, where compounds 4–6 show good binding affinity for the human opioid receptors.
+These findings have important implications for the potential psychoactive effects with this class of compounds.

 Pathology

 Humans

-F. solani is largely resistant to typical antifungal agents.
-The most effective antifungals in treating F. solani infections are amphotericin B and natamycin; however, these agents have only modest success in the treatment of serious systemic infection.
+FSSC is largely resistant to typical antifungal agents.
+The most effective antifungals in treating FSSC infections are amphotericin B and natamycin; however, these agents have only modest success in the treatment of serious systemic infection.

-As of 2006, there has been increasing evidence that F. solani can act as a causal agent of mycoses in humans.
+As of 2006, there has been increasing evidence that FSSC can act as a causal agent of mycoses in humans.

-F. solani has been implicated in the following diseases: disseminated disease, osteomyelitis, skin infection, fungemia, and endophthalmitis.
-Half of human disease involving Fusarium is caused by F. solani and it is involved in most cases of systemic fusariosis and corneal infections.
-In immunocompromised patients, F. solani is one of the most common agents in disseminated and cutaneous infections.
+FSSC has been implicated in the following diseases: disseminated disease, osteomyelitis, skin infection, fungemia, and endophthalmitis.
+Half of human disease involving Fusarium is caused by FSSC and it is involved in most cases of systemic fusariosis and corneal infections.
+In immunocompromised patients, FSSC is one of the most common agents in disseminated and cutaneous infections.

-In the southern USA, fungal keratitis has been most commonly caused by F. solani, as well as F. oxysporum.
+In the southern USA, fungal keratitis has been most commonly caused by FSSC, as well as F. oxysporum (loosely defined, also a species complex).
 Cases occur most frequently during harvest season as a result of corneal trauma from dust or plant material.
 Fungal spores come into contact with the damaged cornea and grow.
 Without treatment, the hyphae can grow into the cornea and into the anterior chamber of the eye.
-F. solani is also a major cause of fungal keratitis in HIV positive patients in Africa.
+FSSC is also a major cause of fungal keratitis in HIV positive patients in Africa.

-As of 2011, F. solani was implicated in cases of fungal keratitis involving the Bausch and Lomb ReNu contact lens solution.
-Some strains of F. solani can produce a biofilm on soft contact lenses.
+As of 2011, FSSC was implicated in cases of fungal keratitis involving the Bausch and Lomb ReNu contact lens solution.
+Some members of FSSC can produce a biofilm on soft contact lenses.
 However, when lenses are cleaned correctly with solution, these biofilms are prevented.
-Prevention also includes leaving lenses in polyhexanide biguanide solution overnight to inhibit F. solani.
+Prevention also includes leaving lenses in polyhexanide biguanide solution overnight to inhibit FSSC.
 Other risk factors of contact lens-related Fusarium keratitis include use of daily-wear lenses beyond the recommended timeline and overnight wear.

 An investigation into a meningitis outbreak of 79 cases since October 2022, which had killed 35 people (34 of them women who had undergone cesarean section) in Durango (city) revealed contamination of bupivacaine with Fusarium solani in 4 batches, used by an anesthesiologist.
 US news reported however, that the anesthesiologist used multi-dose vials of morphine, which he would administer in more than one patient for his anesthesias in the 4 private hospitals.
 As of May 26, 2023 WHO had been asked to declare a public health emergency.

-As of June 1, 2023, a multistate outbreak of meningitis due to F. solani was ongoing among patients who underwent epidural anesthesia at two clinics in the Mexican city of Matamoros, Tamaulipas, with a total of 212 residents in 25 US states identified as being at risk, two of whom had died.
+As of June 1, 2023, a multistate outbreak of meningitis due to FSSC was ongoing among patients who underwent epidural anesthesia at two clinics in the Mexican city of Matamoros, Tamaulipas, with a total of 212 residents in 25 US states identified as being at risk, two of whom had died.